qsnake/gpaw/doc/install/BGP/performance.rst

 and band parallelization with ``--state-parallelization=B``.
 Here *nbands* is divided into *B* groups.
 It was empirically determined that you need to have *nbands/B > 256* for reasonable performance.
-It is possible to get away with smaller values, *N/B < 256*, with fairly large domains.
-Additionally, *nbands/B* integer divisible.
-It is also required that *nbands/B/K*, where *K* is the blocking factor, be integer divisible as well (more information about *K* below) in the  DCMF_EAGER section.
+It is possible to get away with smaller values, *N/B < 256*, but this may require large domains.
+In addition to *nbands/B* being integer divisible, it is also required that *nbands/B/K*, where *K* is the blocking factor, be integer divisible as well (more information about *K* below) in the  DCMF_EAGER section.